Bioenergy with carbon capture and storage: Public perception

 Limited studies have investigated public perceptions of BECCS.
 Of those studies, most originate from developed countries in the northern hemisphere and therefore may not represent a worldwide view.

 In a 2018 study involving online panel respondents from the United Kingdom, United States, Australia, and New Zealand, respondents showed little prior awareness of BECCS technologies.
 Measures of respondents perceptions suggest that the public associate BECCS with a balance of both positive and negative attributes.
 Across the four countries, 45% of the respondents indicated they would support small scale trials of BECCS, whereas only 21% were opposed.
 BECCS was moderately preferred among other methods of carbon dioxide removal like direct air capture or enhanced weathering, and greatly preferred over methods of solar radiation management.

+A 2019 study in Oxfordshire, UK found that public perception of BECCS was significantly influenced by the policies used to support the practice.
+Participants generally approved of taxes and standards, but they had mixed feelings about the government providing funding support.